GiorgioNatili/windmaniacs/wp-content/plugins/nextend-facebook-connect/readme.txt

 2. Our Social Connect plugins in the profile page for account linking

 == Changelog ==

+= 1.4.59 =
+* Avatar fix
+* Buddypress avatar support.
+If Buddypress avatar not exists, then FB avatar used.
+If there is a BuddyPress avatar, that will be used.

+= 1.4.58 =
+* Typo in redirects

+= 1.4.57 =
+* Fix: WordPress transient functions used to store the required session variables. $_SESSION fully removed.
+Beta!!!

+= 1.4.56 =
+* Fix: Now the plugin use wp transient for the admin messages
+* NOTICE: If the 1.4.54 version work for you fine, do NOT update yet!

+= 1.4.55 =
+* Fix: Now the plugin use cookies instead of PHP session.
+Maybe this fixes the problems.
+* NOTICE: If the previous version work for you fine, do NOT update yet!

 = 1.4.54 =
 * Feature: You can now define NEXTEND_FB_APP_ID and NEXTEND_FB_APP_SECRET contant and it will overwrite the backend settings.